Chakras and the Endocrine system

 Pancreas – Solar Plexus Chakra

-The pancreas located behind the stomach and secretes different substances for effective digestion.
+The pancreas is located behind the stomach and secretes different substances for effective digestion.
 It also produces insulin which helps to control sugar in the blood.
-One of the physical dysfunction of this chakra is diabetes.
-There is a further link with the Solar Plexus Chakra and adrenalin, which is why we experience “butterflies in the stomach” during exciting moments in our life.
+One of the physical dysfunctions of this chakra is diabetes.
+There is a further link between the Solar Plexus Chakra and adrenalin, which is why we experience “butterflies in the stomach” during exciting moments in our lives.
 The key association – digestive system, further dysfunction of this chakra is stomach ulcers.

 Dosha-Quiz---Vata,-Pitta,-Kapha---Types of Body Constitution